naymspace/backpex/guides/live_resource/user-preferences.md

 the client sometimes overrides the server](#why-the-client-sometimes-overrides-the-server).

+The encoded cookie has a 3072-byte budget.
+If several pending writes exceed it, Backpex evicts the oldest entries until it fits.
+If one entry cannot fit, it is not written to the cookie.
+No pending cookie is written when the page lacks a usable preference identity fingerprint.
+Persistence still proceeds in both cases, but a document reload inside the POST round trip may initially render the previous stored value.

-If your app shows a cookie-consent banner, classify `backpex_prefs` as **strictly necessary**: it carries no identifier, is not readable by anyone but the same origin, and exists only so the page the user just asked for renders in the state they just asked for.
+If your app shows a cookie-consent banner, `backpex_prefs` is designed as a strictly functional cookie: it carries a keyed fingerprint rather than a raw user id and exists only to render the state the user just requested.
+Confirm the classification required by your own jurisdiction and consent policy.

 ### Scoping the pending cookie to a user